 The new series of Watercolour Challenge is presented by Fern Britton.
 Fern Britton is an author and TV presenter who is best known for hosting shows such as Ready Steady Cook and This Morning on ITV.
 She also appeared as a contestant on Strictly Come Dancing in 2012.
 In recent years, she's been more focused on her writing producing several novels and short stories.

-Fern Britton, host of Watercolour Challenge
+Fern Britton is the host of Channel 5's Watercolour Challenge

 What to expect from Watercolour Challenge 2022